trailofbits/testing-handbook/content/docs/languages/rust/00-unit-testing.md

 ### Randomization

-First lets make sure that tests do not depend on a global state and that there are no unwanted dependencies between them.
+First let's make sure that tests do not depend on a global state and that there are no unwanted dependencies between them.

 For that you can run tests multiple times, taking advantage of the enabled-by-default parallel execution.
 However, this approach is not optimal.
 That is because tests are executed in basically alphabetical order, even when multi-threaded.